 Northern Kentucky’s total labor shed is over 1 million adults, with 15,000 people currently employed in aviation and aerospace.
 The talent pipeline features more than 6,000 engineering graduates per year within 100-miles and rapidly growing manufacturing technician programs at Gateway Community & Technical college.

-Major Companies – See them on a map
+Major Companies in Northern Kentucky – See them on a map

 |GE Aviation||Delta Private Jets|